MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/configuration-with-applicationinsights-config.md

 _The provider is available starting in v2.6.0_.

-The purpose of this provider is to look up an application ID based on an instrumentation key.
+The purpose of this provider is to look up an application ID based on a connection string.
 The application ID is included in `RequestTelemetry` and `DependencyTelemetry` and is used to determine correlation in the portal.

 This functionality is available by setting `TelemetryConfiguration.ApplicationIdProvider` either in code or in the config file.